withyou/UnityExternalTexture/README.md

 Open the `UnityProject` in Unity.

+*Notice* Check if you have multithreaded rendering enabled.
+Disable it if so.

 Build apk and run in your Android phone

 *Notice* When installed, there will be 2 icons of this app, one of which leads to a wrong Activity.
 Make sure you start this app from the second icon.